-Staying put for now in my first world country, cozying up in bed with The Real Housewives (yes, I love watching someone else’s drama) and making lots of soup.
+Staying put for now in my first world country, cozying up in bed with The Real Housewives (yes, I love watching someone else’s drama) and making lots of spinach lentil soup.

 Overall, this cauliflower soup recipe should be made with fridge’s leftovers aka when you buy a head of cauliflower and it starts to turn black.
 That is when you make Buffalo cauliflower soup.
 Because I bet you have a year (or two) old Frank’s hot sauce in same fridge as well.

 Yep, my life.
 I always buy more vegetables than we can eat because I am addicted to grocery shopping.
 I want to buy all produce at the farmers market.
 Yes, I have a problem.

 Though I behaved last Saturday.
 To the farmers market we arrived in style.
 In pouring rain, with reusable linen bags and 3 of us.
 Like the most devoted supporters of local farming.
 Sustainable organic farming, let me clarify.
 Alex went with me (a shocker, right?!) and so did our 5 year old (prefaced by a 20 minute drama).
 “The baby” was calmed down with an organic cinnamon bun ($3.50, ouch but oh well) which gave us 15 minutes to shop.

 I loaded up on mini spaghetti squash because I’m planning to develop butter chicken spaghetti squash boats.
 Kale and celery for green smoothies (Alex is determined to live till 110).
 Huge Ambrosia apples for snacking – SO GOOD!
 No spray, sweet, juicy and SO crisp.
 Mmmm.
 The bell peppers because I am planning on making slow cooker stuffed pepper casserole.
 And a few staples like onions (obviously because we are Eastern Europeans), carrots and garlic.
 Duh.